domalab/uma/meta/uma/README.md

-**OmniRaid**
+# UMA (Unraid Management Agent)

-OmniRaid is a comprehensive monitoring and control system for Unraid servers.
+UMA is a comprehensive monitoring and control system for Unraid servers.